lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

         AND t1.c2 > 'dateValue'
 ---

-- Q2: Return the names of genes that were either positively expressed twofold or more with a significance of at least 1.0, in some experiment, or negatively expressed twofold or less with a significance of at least 1.0, in some experiment.
-List them alongside their organisms in a two-column format
+**Q2: Return the names of genes that were either positively expressed twofold or more with a significance of at least 1.0, in some experiment, or negatively expressed twofold or less with a significance of at least 1.0, in some experiment.
+List them alongside their organisms in a two-column format**
     - TABLES: `expression, genes`
     - SQL Keywords: SELECT, AS, FROM, WHERE, AND, (INNNER) JOIN

-        *SELECT column1 AS c1, column2 AS c2, ...
+        SELECT column1 AS c1, column2 AS c2, ...
         FROM table1 AS t1, table2 AS t2
         WHERE t1.col1 = t2.col1
         AND t.c1 = 'stringValue'
-        AND t2.c2 > floatValue'*
+        AND t2.c2 > floatValue'
 ---

-- Q3: Return the grandparent category of 'glycine binding'
+**Q3: Return the grandparent category of 'glycine binding'**
     - TABLES: `gotree`
     - SQL Keywords: SELECT, AS, FROM, WHERE, AND, (SELF) JOIN

 ---

-- Q4: Return the names of experiments that were performed before some Gasch experiment.
+**Q4: Return the names of experiments that were performed before some Gasch experiment**
     - TABLES: `experiments`
     - SQL Keywords: SELECT, AS, FROM, WHERE, AND, MAX, (SELF) JOIN --or-- SUBQUERY

 ---

-- Q5: Return the names of pine genes that were positively expressed more than 0.5-fold (with a significance of 1.0 or more) in at least two experiments.
+**Q5: Return the names of pine genes that were positively expressed more than 0.5-fold (with a significance of 1.0 or more) in at least two experiments**
     - TABLES: `expression, genes`
     - SQL Keywords: SELECT, DISTINCT, AS, FROM, WHERE, AND, GROUP BY, HAVING, COUNT, VIEW --or-- SUBQUERY

     - Use VIEWS Answer